dojo/docs/dijit/Calendar.rst

         margin: 25px auto;
     }

-Javascript declaration, with a restriction of +/- one week from the current date:
+JavaScript declaration, with a restriction of +/- one week from the current date:

 .. code-example::
   :height: 320